 - Why is my curd grainy?
 In my research, I felt sorry for the cooks who were saying my curd turned grainy after refrigeration and, despite them knowing it was not due to the eggs scrambling, the only responses they were getting were “sounds like your eggs scrambled”.

+The solution: How to fix grainy curd.
 Add one egg yolk and 1 tablespoon of the juice (in this recipe, orange juice) to a saucepan and whisk them together fully.
 Turn the heat on the lowest possible setting.
 Add one tablespoon of your cold curd back to the pan.
 Whisk it in well.
 Continue to do this until all the curd is added back.
-Now heat it to 75C / 170F on a thermometer or to the point that the hot curd will coat the back of the spoon again.
+Now heat it to 75C / 167F on a thermometer or to the point that the hot curd will coat the back of the spoon again.
 Pour it back into your jars and refrigerate again.

 How to use orange curd